Madeline K. Sofia

-Madeline K. Sofia, also known as Maddie Sofia, is an American journalist and science communicator.
-They were the host of Short Wave, NPR's daily science podcast.
+Madeline K. Sofia (/səˈfaɪə/), also known as Maddie Sofia, is an American journalist and science communicator.
+They co-hosted Short Wave, NPR's daily science podcast from 2019 to 2021, and currently teach science coommunication workshops and do mentoring.

 Education

 Sofia earned their PhD in microbiology from the University of Rochester Medical Center.
 Prior to graduate school, they earned a BS in biology at the University of Mount Union.

 Career

-Sofia is the former co-host of Short Wave, NPR's science podcast, which launched in October 2019.
+Sofia began reporting for NPR in 2016.
+In October 2019, they became the founding co-host of Short Wave, a science podcast from NPR.